Washington's Headquarters State Historic Site: Verplanck's Point

-Washington & Rochambeau's Final Meeting
+Washington and Rochambeau's final meeting

 After Rochambeau relinquished control of his army in Boston, he passed through Newburgh on his way to Philadelphia, where he would depart for France.
-This would be the very last meeting of Generals Washington and Rochambeau, the victors of Yorktown.
+This would be the last meeting of Generals Washington and Rochambeau, the victors of Yorktown.

 French Major General François Jean de Beauvoir, Marquis de Chastellux, who often served as a liaison between Rochambeau and Washington, arrived at Newburgh Headquarters two days before Rochambeau in anticipation of Rochambeau's arrival.
 Years later, in 1786, Chastellux would publish his personal diaries that he kept during his travels throughout the United States during the Revolution, in which he writes about Newburgh Headquarters in some detail.
 Titled Voyages de M. le Marquis de Chastellux dans l'Amérique septentrionale, dans les années 1780, 1781 et 1782 (Travels of Mr. the Marquis de Chastellux in North America in the years 1780, 1781, 1782) he writes that he arrived to Newburgh Headquarters at six o'clock in the evening on December 5, 1782, where he found "Mr. and Mrs. Washington, Colonel Tilghman, Colonel Humphreys, and Major Walker" in conversation in the parlor.
 He described the headquarters house as "neither spacious nor convenient, which is built in the Dutch fashion", how the dining room "is in truth fairly spacious, but it has seven doors and only one window, and how "the fireplace, or rather the fireback, is against the walls, so that there is in fact but one vent for the smoke, and the fire in the room itself."
 The parlor was then converted into a bedroom for Chastellux, with the sitting furniture removed and a camp bed erected for him.
 The next day, December 6, was passed at the table or in conversation, and Chastellux dispatched a messenger across the river to ask General Rochambeau to stay the night somewhere there, as there would not be enough space at headquarters for Rochambeau.

 Chastellux departed Newburgh Headquarters on the following morning of December 7, just as General Rochambeau was arriving.
 Numerous letters and accounts attest to this.
 Chastellux wrote that Rochambeau "did not join us until the next morning just as I was setting out."
 In a letter to the French Ambassador Anne-César de La Luzerne dated December 6, 1782, Washington writes, "I expect the Count de Rochambeau tomorrow..."
 The following day, Washington pens a letter to French Admiral Louis-Philippe de Rigaud, Marquis de Vaudreuil, who was second in command of the French fleet in America, in which he states that "The Count de Rochambeau, who arrived here this morning, did me the honor to deliver me your letter..."
 It is unknown how long Rochambeau remained at Newburgh Headquarters, nor the topics of their conversation.
-Still, as Rochambeau departed soon thereafter from Philadelphia for France and never returned to the United States, this marks the very last meeting between the two victors of the Siege of Yorktown.
+Still, as Rochambeau departed soon thereafter from Philadelphia for France and never returned to the United States, this marks the final meeting between the two victors of the Siege of Yorktown.